Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: The Lu Qi-Keng problem

-Since $Q_{m,n}$ is a palindromic polynomial of degree $2k$, analysis becomes considerably harder as $k$ grows.
-However, there is ample evidence to suggest that {\em every $Q_{m,n}$ is non-vanishing on the unit circle}.
+We now briefly consider relatively prime pairs $m,n \in \Z^+$ with $m-n=k \ge 3$.
+Though analysis becomes harder as $k$ grows, there is ample evidence to suggest that every $Q_{m,n}$ is non-vanishing on the unit circle.

-The authors have successfully carried out longer analogs of the argument given in Proposition \ref{P:k=1-unique-root} to prove the non-vanishing of $Q_{m,n}$ on the unit circle when $k=3,4,6$, which requires analysis of families of polynomials of degree $6, 8, 12$, respectively.
+To supplement the $k=1$ and $k=2$ cases in Sections \ref{SS:k=1} and \ref{SS:k=2}, the authors have also recently carried out arguments analogous to those given in Propositions \ref{P:k=1-unique-root} \and \ref{P:k=2-double-root}, proving the non-vanishing of $Q_{m,n}$ on the unit circle when $k = 3,4,6$.
+These new arguments require analysis of polynomial families of degree $6, 8, 12$, respectively.
 Interestingly, the (still open) $k=5$ case is more difficult because (letting $\varphi$ denote Euler's totient function; see \cite{GrKuPa94}) $\varphi(5) = 4$, while $\varphi(3) = 2$, $\varphi(4) = 2$, $\varphi(6) = 2$.
-The higher the value of $\varphi(k)$, the more separate cases must be considered.
+The higher the value of $\varphi(k)$, the more separate cases must be considered, thus complicating the analysis.

-Though the problem for a general pair of relatively prime integers $m > n$ is still wide open, the authors have been able to prove that, for each $k \in \Z^+$, there are an infinite number of (explicitly given) pairs $m,n$ with $m-n=k$ such that $Q_{m,n}$ is non-vanishing on the unit circle.
-The argument requires detailed analysis of the polynomial coefficients considered in tandem with conditions which bound the number of real roots of cosine polynomials with real coefficients.
-While this material is beyond the scope of the present article, it is the subject of a new paper currently in preparation.
-In addition, the authors have used Mathematica to analyze an abundance of $Q_{m,n}$ polynomials not covered by these theoretical considerations and {\em have never observed a single one with a root on the unit circle}.
+The problem that seeks to locate the roots of $Q_{m,n}$ for a general pair of relatively prime integers $m > n$ is wide open.
+The authors have, however, been able to prove that for each $k \in \Z^+$, there are an infinite number of explicitly given pairs $m > n$ with $m-n=k$ such that $Q_{m,n}$ is non-vanishing on the unit circle.
+This argument requires detailed analysis of the polynomial coefficients considered in tandem with conditions bounding the number of real roots of cosine polynomials with real coefficients.
+This material is the subject of a new paper by the authors currently in preparation.

+In addition to these theoretical considerations, the authors have also used Mathematica to analyze an abundance of $Q_{m,n}$ polynomials outside the purview of the above results and have still {\em never observed a single one with a root on the unit circle}.

 \begin{conjecture} Let $m > n$ be positive integers with $\gcd(m,n)=1$.
 The degree $2m-2n$ palindromic polynomial $Q_{m,n}$ is non-vanishing on the unit circle.
 Consequently, $m-n$ of its roots lie inside $\D^*$. \end{conjecture}